ooraini/kubernetes.adm/docs/docsite/rst/introduction.rst

 Playbook explanation:

 - Run the prepare role on all nodes.
 Stop on any failure.
-- Run the api_server_lb role on the control plane nodes to setup a highly avalible load balancer.
+- Run the api_server_lb role on the control plane nodes to setup a highly available load balancer.
 Stop on any failure.
-- Run the init role on the fisrt control plane node.
+- Run the init role on the first control plane node.
 Stop on any failure.
 - Run the pre_join role to set the required facts to join new nodes later.
 Stop on any failure.
 - Run the join role on the reset of the control plane nodes.
 One by one.
 Stop on any failure.
 - Run the join role on the worker nodes.